 Frequently, failures occur at small branch connections attached to main piping runs that do not have a high-stress range.
 When experience shows that these small branch connections might be vulnerable to fatigue failure, consideration should be given to designating such piping as being under severe cyclic conditions.

 More conservative approaches to designating piping as being under severe cyclic conditions should be taken when the fluid handled is toxic, flammable, or damaging to human tissue; when failure of the piping would be costly; and also when examination of the piping during operation or normal outages is impracticable.

 If a component or weld is determined to be in severe cyclic conditions, the following additional requirements apply:

-- The rules prohibit the use of less fatigue resistant components and joints for use with severe cyclic conditions.
-Refer clause 305.2.3 of B31.3 for pipes that can be used for severe cyclic conditions.
+- The rules prohibit the use of less fatigue-resistant components and joints for use with severe cyclic conditions.
+Refer to clause 305.2.3 of B31.3 for pipes that can be used for severe cyclic conditions.

 - A miter bend to be used under severe cyclic conditions shall be made in accordance with para.
 304.2.3 and welded in accordance with para.
 311.1, and shall have an angle α (see Figure 304.2.3) ≤ 22.5 deg.

 - A slip-on flange shall be double-welded when used under severe cyclic conditions.

 - Unless it is safeguarded, a flange to be used under severe cyclic conditions shall be welding neck conforming to ASME B16.5 or ASME B16.47.